unikmedia/fiwt-wordpress/README.md

         <article>{{tweet text}}</article>
     </li>

-The data in the template are from the tweet object who was returned.
-If you want to check all attributes check [this pastebin](http://pastebin.com/FgLU1N66)
+The data in the template is the tweet object returned.
+If you want to check the whole object [this pastebin](http://pastebin.com/FgLU1N66)